-"(2) If a taxpayer fails to pay to the department any amount in respect of any tax required to be shown on any return, which is not so shown, within 30 calendar days from the date of the first notice and demand therefore entry of the preliminary assessment relating to the tax, there shall be added as a penalty one percent of the net amount of the tax due if the failure to pay is for not more than one month, with an additional one percent for each additional month or fraction thereof during which failure to pay continues, not exceeding 25 percent in the aggregate.
-In lieu of the penalty provided in the immediately preceding sentence, for any tax for which a monthly or quarterly return is required, or for which no return is required, the department shall add a failure to timely pay penalty of 10 percent of the unpaid amount stated in the notice and demand preliminary assessment unless payment is received within 30 calendar days from the date of the first notice and demand its entry.
+"(2) If a taxpayer fails to pay to the department any amount in respect of any tax required to be shown on any return, which is not so shown, within 30 calendar days from the date of the first written notice and demand therefore, there shall be added as a penalty one percent of the net amount of the tax due if the failure to pay is for not more than one month, with an additional one percent for each additional month or fraction thereof during which failure to pay continues, not exceeding 25 percent in the aggregate.
+In lieu of the penalty provided in the immediately preceding sentence, for any tax for which a monthly or quarterly return is required, or for which no return is required, the department shall add a failure to timely pay penalty of 10 percent of the unpaid amount stated in the notice and demand unless payment is received within 30 calendar days from the date of the first written notice and demand.

-- "(3) This subsection shall not apply to any failure to pay any estimated tax required to be paid by Sections 40-18-80 and 40-18-80.1. - "(c) Underpayment due to negligence or substantial understatement.
-If any part of If this subsection applies to any portion of an underpayment of tax required to be shown on a return, there shall be added to the tax an amount equal to 20 percent of the portion of the underpayment to which this subsection applies.
-This subsection shall apply to the portion of any underpayment of tax is due to negligence or disregard of rules or regulations, there shall be added to the tax an amount equal to five percent of that part of the tax attributable to negligence or disregard of rules or regulations. which is attributable to one or more of the following: - "(1) Negligence or disregard of rules or regulations.
-For purposes of this subsection subdivision, the term "negligence" includes any failure to make a reasonable attempt to comply with Title 40 this title or other statutes administered by the department, and the term "disregard" includes any careless, reckless, or intentional disregard of valid rules and regulations. - "(2) Any substantial understatement of tax.
-For purposes of this subdivision, the term "understatement" means the excess of the amount of tax required to be shown on the return for the tax period, over the amount of tax which is actually shown as due on the return, provided that the amount of understatement of tax shall be reduced by the portion of the understatement which is attributable to any item if the relevant facts affecting the item's tax treatment are adequately disclosed in the return or in a statement attached to the return and there is a reasonable basis for the tax treatment of such item.
-The term "substantial understatement" means the amount of understatement of tax that exceeds the greater of five thousand dollars (\$5,000) or 20 percent of the tax required to be shown on the return for the tax period.
+"(3) This subsection shall not apply to any failure to pay any estimated tax required to be paid by Sections 40-18-80 and 40-18-80.1.

+"(c) Underpayment due to negligence.
+If any part of any underpayment of tax is due to negligence or disregard of rules or regulations, there shall be added to the tax an amount equal to five 20 percent of that part of the tax attributable to negligence or disregard of rules or regulations.

+"For purposes of this subsection, the term "negligence" includes any failure to make a reasonable attempt to comply with Title 40 this title or other statutes administered by the department, and the term "disregard" includes any careless, reckless, or intentional disregard of valid rules and regulations.

 "(d) Underpayment due to fraud.
-If any part of any underpayment of tax required to be shown on a return is due to fraud, there shall be added to the tax an amount equal to $\frac{50}{75}$ percent of that portion of the underpayment which is attributable to fraud.
+If any part of any underpayment of tax required to be shown on a return is due to fraud, there shall be added to the tax an amount equal to 50 75 percent of that portion of the underpayment which is attributable to fraud.